tomohisa/dcb-events.github.io/docs/glossary.md

 ## Aggregate

-A cluster of associated objects that we treat as a unit for the purpose of data changes.
+Cluster of associated objects that we treat as a unit for the purpose of data changes

 ## Command